CHEAT SHEETS

 Build in martini glass

-4 oz Rosemary Mirage (shake with ice)
+5 oz Rosemary Mirage

-Garnish: rosemary stem + buzz button flower
+Garnish: rosemary stem

 STRAWBERRY LIME SODA